 A bit further along Route 60, you’ll reach Babcock State Park, which is famous for its beautiful Grist Mill.
 There are some trails in the area, but the main appeal for me is walking around the main part of the park, climbing on some rocks, and enjoying the views of the mill.

-Also run by Ace Adventures, the Wonderland Waterpark in Summersville is a fun place to spend part of a day.
+Also run by Ace Adventures, the Wonderland Waterpark is a fun place to spend part of a day.
 You can just swim in the lake, but the real fun comes from the obstacle-course style inflatables and the zip line into the water.
 It’s a fun summer activity that is definitely worth a visit if you have time.

 I really love the New River and all the amazing things to do around the area!
 It’s one of my favorite places and somewhere I’ve loved visiting for years.
 I’m really excited about its new National Park status, and I look forward to more people getting to experience this wonderful part of West Virginia!